A Time of Transition

 Savior; and consequently, its observance is a superstition, because not

-.
+of divine authority.
 Superstition has fixed most positively the day of our

 Savior’s birth, although there is no possibility of discovering when it